Particular/docs.particular.net/samples/pipeline/unit-of-work/sample.md

 ## Introduction

 This sample uses a custom pipeline behavior to manage a unit of work.
 The unit of work in this sample is a custom session object.
-In a real application this often is a database session represented by a low-level storage connection/transaction or session or an ORM session.
+In a real application this is often a database session represented by a low-level storage connection/transaction or session, or an ORM session.

 Examples are: